 Likewise, the handle is also built for performance and has a rubber grip that is comfortable but not squishy or foamy.
 If you don’t lift weights, garden, etc. you may develop some blisters at first.

-Luckily, there is solution for that!
+Luckily, there’s a solution for that!
 Check out my best rowing glove article here.

-There were really no gripes about the comfort besides the common seat and handle issues you hear about on most rowing machines.
+There were really no gripes about the comfort beside the common seat and handle issues you hear about on most rowing machines.

 Storing the rower is super easy and very similar to the Concept2.
-There are 2 ways to store the R300.
+There are 2 ways to store the Body Solid R300.

 First, you can remove the pin where the rail connects to the main housing (right near the footrests).
 You can then lift the seat rail and remove it from the main housing.